Advanced concept maps#

 Constructing a decision tree#

-Working forwards means you add all the boxes along each branch to arrive at an expected monetary value (EMV) for that branch.
-In the example above, you add a+b+c+d to give e.
-Using the numbers (-50) + 0 + (-200) + 1000 = $750.
-In other words, if the company does market research, and the product is successful, they will receive $750,000.
+Working forwards means adding the figures along each branch to get its total payoff.
+Above, a+b+c+d gives e: (-50) + 0 + (-200) + 1000 = $750.
+So if the company does research and the product succeeds, that path is worth $750,000.

 -